 For any payment made by us under these rules, you are still responsible for your copayments, deductibles, timeliness in submission of claims, and other obligations under this Guide to Benefits.

 Nothing in these Third Party Liability Rules shall limit our ability to coordinate benefits as described in this Chapter.

-Eligibility for Coverage 73

-When Coverage Begins

-When Coverage Ends
+• When Coverage Ends 67

 Continued Coverage

 Confidential Information

-Dues and Terms of Coverage
+Terms of Coverage 69

-ERISA Information